 - What do policymakers and practitioners need from research, and can it realistically be delivered?

-We’re pleased to announce these highly relevant speakers: our keynote is Geoff Mulgan, chief executive of Nesta, and the plenary speakers are Carey Oppenheim (chief executive, Early Intervention Foundation), and from The Colebrooke Centre for Evidence and Implementation, Deborah Ghate (chief executive,) and Jane Lewis (director of implementation support).
+Speakers included Geoff Mulgan, chief executive of Nesta, Carey Oppenheim (Chief Executive, Early Intervention Foundation), and from The Colebrooke Centre for Evidence and Implementation, Deborah Ghate (chief executive) and Jane Lewis (director of implementation support).

-We also have a Plenary Panel where four influential researchers will describe their policy implementation experiences and take questions from the audience.
-And there are 20 workshop sessions where researchers from across the profession share experiences and case studies on a range of topical and practical themes.
+The conference also included plenary panels and 20 workshop sessions where researchers from across the profession shared experiences and case studies on a range of topical and practical themes.